z9er/CyberpunkTHING/modlist.md

 [Filter Saves by Lifepath and Type](https://www.nexusmods.com/cyberpunk2077/mods/3400) - Adds in some options to filter saves by different Lifepath instead of seeing all saves

+[Inventory Zoom](https://www.nexusmods.com/cyberpunk2077/mods/4776) - Lets you zoom onto your character on the inventory screen

+[Limited HUD](https://www.nexusmods.com/cyberpunk2077/mods/2592) - Configurable hud visibility, customized to only show minimap and job tracker when holding right click without a weapon out, shows minimap when in vehicles. **Has Mod Menus: "LHUD" and "LHUD ADDONS"**

+[Muted Markers](https://www.nexusmods.com/cyberpunk2077/mods/1727) - Removes loot markers and enemy markers from the minimap. **Has Mod Menu: "MUTEDMARKERS"**

+[Named Saves](https://www.nexusmods.com/cyberpunk2077/mods/4521) - Allows for you to add names to save games

+[Only Smartweapon Crosshairs](https://www.nexusmods.com/cyberpunk2077/mods/5434) - Enables crosshair for certain weapons and not others, configurable ingame. **Has Mod Menu: "SMALL MODS"**

+[Purify The UI](https://www.nexusmods.com/cyberpunk2077/mods/2648) - Disables the 2D repeated UI effect and 3D effect that adds blurriness

+[Real Vendor Names](https://www.nexusmods.com/cyberpunk2077/mods/4941) - Displays the actual names for vendors’ world map icons rather than generic labels

 &#10240;
 &#10240;